JMac2097/gulp-workflow/README.md

 # gulp-workflow

-npm install -- all other commmands are in the gulpfile :)
+npm install -- all other commands are in the gulpfile :)